mehmetkadriumay/osduonrp/docs/docs/install.md

     - Mac OS, Windows or Linux
     - 150GB of free disk space
     - Min.
-32GB of RAM.
-Limited success and testing with Mac with 24GB of RAM.
+32GB of RAM on Windows and Linux.
+Min. of 24GB of RAM on Mac with M2 or newer.
 Hope to test more in the future.
+24GB however may not be enough for any real testing.
-    - 6 logical processors.
+    - 6 logical processors (aka vCPU).
 Limited success with 4 logical processors

     CIButler supports MacOS, Windows and Linux, and has been tested most often with:

     - MacOS Sequoia 15.2 and later
     - Windows11 - some users have reported needing [Microsoft C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) installed.
+    - Ubuntu

 ## Installation Instructions